dBdone/build/terms.md

 breaches of non-material contractual obligations.
 Strict liability for initial defects (§ 536a (1) BGB) is excluded.

+**12.4.** Force Majeure

+**12.4.1.** dBdone shall not be liable for any failure or delay in performance under these Terms of Service that is due to force majeure, which includes but is not limited to: acts of God, natural disasters, war, terrorism, civil unrest, government actions, labor disputes, pandemics, cyber attacks, internet outages, power failures, or other events beyond dBdone's reasonable control.

+**12.4.2.** In the event of force majeure, dBdone will use reasonable efforts to minimize the impact on services and will notify customers of any significant service disruptions.

+**12.4.3.** If force majeure continues for more than 30 days, either party may terminate the affected services with 7 days' written notice.

+**12.4.4.** During force majeure events, customers remain responsible for any fees or charges that have already been incurred.

-**12.4.** dBdone retains the right to object due to contributory negligence on the part of the Customer.
+**12.5.** dBdone retains the right to object due to contributory negligence on the part of the Customer.

-**12.5.** dBdone shall only be liable for the loss of data up to the amount that would have been incurred to restore the data if it had been properly and regularly backed up.
+**12.6.** dBdone shall only be liable for the loss of data up to the amount that would have been incurred to restore the data if it had been properly and regularly backed up.